-North Rim Of The Grand Canyon
+North Rim of the Grand Canyon

-Although much of the land along the giant crevasse of the north rim of the Grand Canyon has been protected, huge parcels of land here are still vulnerable to subdivision, development and drought.
-That was the case with the privately owned Kane and Two Mile ranches, an expansive inholding that connected three national monuments, two national recreation areas and eight wilderness areas.
-The ranches spanned just over 1,200 acres and controlled grazing permits across nearly 900,000 acres of adjacent federal lands.
+Although much of the land along the giant crevasse of the North Rim of the Grand Canyon has been protected, huge parcels of land here are still vulnerable to subdivision, development and drought.
+That was the case with the privately owned Kane and Two Mile ranches, The Conservation Fund’s largest land conservation project.

-We knew that for conservation to last here, we needed not only to preserve the region’s wildlife habitat and striking scenery but its ranching heritage as well.
-So, we partnered with the Grand Canyon Trust to purchase the Kane and Two Mile ranches, both within view of Arizona’s famed Vermilion Cliffs.
+Beginning in 2005, we partnered with the Grand Canyon Trust to purchase the Kane and Two Mile ranches, both within view of Arizona’s famed Vermilion Cliffs.
 Together with the trust, we created North Rim Ranch LLC to own and run the ranches and hired a third-generation rancher to oversee the operation.

 But there’s more: decades of grazing operations had taken their toll on the area’s most sensitive lands.
 We brought together neighboring ranchers, public agencies and tribal officials to develop a management plan for the property.
 The goal is to reduce grazing pressures on sensitive lands, restore critical wildlife habitat and maintain part of the land as a traditional cattle ranch.
 The groups also convened a science advisory council to assess the grazing allotments associated with the ranches, which will help land managers conserve and protect the fragile landscape.